 The Learning Pit & Leveling Up

-Back in May, when I asked (read: pleaded) Ivy Kusinga of Career Vines to join us, I knew that I wanted her to present James Nottingham’s Learning Pit.
-She first taught me this concept 12 or 13 years ago, in a leadership offsite.
-It’s one of those key learning moments that’s stayed with me for over a decade.
-It’s so cemented in me, it’s an invisible cornerstone of my growth mindset and career growth.
+Ivy Kusinga of Career Vines first taught me about about James Nottingham’s Learning Pit about 15 years ago in a leadership offsite.
+It’s one of those key learning moments that’s become so cemented in me, it’s an invisible cornerstone of my growth mindset and career growth.
 I can still flash back and see the doodle on the flip chart that looked something like this:

 Paraphrased, the idea is: as fallible, optimistic humans we assume that growth is linear.
 We accept that yes, one must begin at the base of the “mountain” and work hard to climb their way to the top.
 But we neglect one important, life-altering detail: on the way up, there will be many dips and pits along the way.
 We’ll go up and drop down again.
 Gain a little more altitude and then fall.
 Over and over again.

 And here’s the kicker: I’ve learned (the hard way, through many pits!) that especially when working with high achievers, the Learning Pit is harder for them.
-And it halts their growth.
+Many quit.
+Right before they actually get the benefit of the growth.

 We (all of us!) try to skip over the Learning Pit.
 And why wouldn’t we?
 It hurts.
 Badly.
 It requires trusting the process.
 Having your eye on the long game.
 I’d even go so far as to say: it requires taking a Buddhist approach to business.

-In our day’s closing, we round-robined our highs, lows, and (a)has.
+A few years ago, Ivy presented this teaching in our Client Appreciation Event.
+At the day’s closing, we round-robined highs, lows, and (a)has.
 I was pleased that the Learning Pit was so many clients’ ahas and (to my surprise): their high of the day.
 They loved that there was finally an explanation – an image even! – to describe one’s perpetual state and feelings of both elation and frustration as an entrepreneur.
 We’re nearly always (myself included) in the f****** learning pit!

 The people who learn to work through the pits (over and over again) are the ones who achieve true mastery.
 If you’re a quick learner and are always on to the next thing, you’re not deeply a master.
 Learning how to learn and how to trust the process of learning is one of the greatest life skills one can have.